4.12 Accommodation Requests for Persons with Disabilities Policy

 The student’s responsibilities include:

 a.
-Requesting in writing accommodations and auxiliary aids in a timely manner from the Office of Disability Services.
+Requesting in writing accommodations and auxiliary aids in a timely manner from the Disability and Access Services.

 b.
 Demonstrating appropriate and responsible levels of self-help in obtaining and arranging for accommodations or auxiliary aids.

 c.
-Obtaining and providing to the Office of Disability Services appropriate documentation.
+Obtaining and providing to Disability and Access Services appropriate documentation.
 This includes participating in additional evaluations if documentation is insufficient to determine eligibility, or if requested accommodations are not supported in the submitted documentation.

 d.
-Collaborating with Office of Disability Services staff to determine reasonable accommodations.
+Collaborating with Disability and Access Services staff to determine reasonable accommodations.

 e.
-Requesting and picking up Documentation of Accommodation (DOA) forms from the Office of Disability Services, meeting with instructors to share Documentation of Accommodations, and providing any additional information the student deems appropriate.
+Requesting and picking up Documentation of Accommodation (DOA) forms from Disability and Access Services, meeting with instructors to share Documentation of Accommodations, and providing any additional information the student deems appropriate.

 f.
 Actively participating in the interactive process to ensure reasonable accommodations by communicating in a timely manner about accommodation requests, difficulties ,or concerns.